aamaya33/03-Miniproject/README.md

 The hardware can operate in two different modes, controlled by the mode argument passed to main().

 1. Volume main(mode="volume")
 - The level of light controls the volume.
+A brighter light level lowers the volume.
-- The pitch is fixed at C4.
+- The pitch is modulated to the tune of "Twinkle Twinkle Little Star."
+- See an example of volume mode [here](https://drive.google.com/file/d/1fm6gHLpvCDpJNjy5oRp4q0sUcNiw9mwe/view?usp=sharing)

 ```
 def volume_control(min_light, max_light, light_value):